Preconceived notions can prevent otherwise intelligent and discerning people from recognizing the obvious.

 Truth is now defined by each individual.
 What is “truth” for one person is not “truth” for another.
 This means there is no “objective morality” that can be defined as a bedrock principle.

-The emergence of a pandemic with the COVID virus has illustrated the difficulty with this epistemology.
-Governors have based their rulings regarding lockdowns more on what they think should be true rather than on science.
+The emergence of the COVID virus pandemic has illustrated this epistemology’s difficulty.
+Governors have based their rulings regarding lockdowns more on what they think should be true rather than science.

 For example, even though we know that the spread of COVID is vanishingly small in public schools when simple precautions are taken, governors continue lockdowns of schools for months on end.
 The unintended consequences of these rulings have been catastrophic with childhood depression and suicide reaching their own epidemic proportions.
 Businesses are ruined, the financial stability of families has been wrecked, domestic violence is out of control, and yet the lockdowns continue.

 Similarly, even though each passing year shows life to be exponentially more complex than our wildest imagination.
-We now know that what was called “junk DNA” is not junk but involved in the regulation of protein synthesis and other functions.
+We now know that “junk DNA” is not junk but involves regulating protein synthesis and other functions.
 Small factories and machines have been identified that interact with each other in complex ways.
-Vast quantities of information are transmitted from one generation to another; science has no explanation as to a natural source of this information.
+Vast quantities of information are transmitted from one generation to another; science has no explanation for the natural source of this information.

 Anywhere – except in biology – the existence of advanced interacting machines and coded information systems would be explained by intelligence.
 A computer language can not be generated by chance just as DNA can not be produced by chance.

-Future years will continue to provide increasing evidence as to an intelligent designer and provide further roadblocks for the neo-Darwinian evolutionist.
+Future years will continue to provide increasing evidence of an intelligent designer and further roadblocks for the neo-Darwinian evolutionist.
 Intellectual freedom will be denied those who do not promote the proper narrative and iron-clad control over scientific journals will be strictly enforced.

-But the tide is turning, the Truth will out.
+But the tide is turning; the Truth will be out.
 The eyes of those with willful blindness will be opened.